At a Christmas card exchange, a man admitted to killing his brother and pregnant sister-in-law, police chief says

 “They no longer live here,” Hanson answered, according to a police report.

 As the conversation progressed, VanVooren later asked where Hanson’s brother had moved.
-Hanson drew his thumb across his neck, “indicating a ‘slashing motion,’” the report says.
+Hanson drew his thumb across his neck, “indicating a ‘slashing motion,’ ” the report says.

 “I snapped,” Hanson continued, according to the police report.
 “I killed them on Sunday.”